 IQAC

 IQAC stands for Internal Quality Assurance Cell.
-It's a quality assurance mechanism in higher
+It's a quality assurance mechanism in higher education institutions, particularly in India, mandated by bodies like the University Grants Commission (UGC).
+Here are some key points about IQAC:

 Functions:

-IQAC typically functions to channelize the efforts and measures of an institution towards academic
+IQAC typically functions to channelize the efforts and measures of an institution towards academic excellence.
+This involves:

-- Development and application of quality benchmarks/parameters for various academic and
+- Development and application of quality benchmarks/parameters for various academic and administrative activities.

-- Facilitating the creation of a learner-centric environment conducive to quality education and
+- Facilitating the creation of a learner-centric environment conducive to quality education and faculty development.

-- Arrangement for feedback responses from students, parents, and other stakeholders on
+- Arrangement for feedback responses from students, parents, and other stakeholders on quality-related institutional processes.

 - Dissemination of information on various quality parameters to all stakeholders.

-Composition: The composition of IQAC varies by institution but generally includes the heads of
+Composition: The composition of IQAC varies by institution but generally includes the heads of important academic and administrative units, faculty members, and a few external experts.

 Activities: